Starting at The Horsell Village School

 Finally if your child is due to start school in September 2020 (their birthday falls between 1/9/15 and 31/8/16) parent tours will take place during the Summer term of 2019.
 These are small group tours and will be with the Headteacher.
 Please keep an eye on our website for dates and times to be released .
 Applications for starting Reception in September 2020 can be made online via Surrey County Council’s website from 31st October 2019.

 Annual Celebration of Learning – a date for your diary

-Consultation on admission arrangements for academic year 2020-2021.
+Consultation on admission arrangements for academic year 2020-2021 has now closed.